 Kelp for Horses?

-Seaweed has stood the test of countless centuries.
-If horses are near the ocean they have been known to wade in to reach seaweed for the many benefits.
+Kelp/Seaweed for horses has stood the test of countless centuries.
+If horses are near the ocean they have been known to wade in to reach seaweed for the many benefits kelp provides them.

 Juliette de Bairacli Levy was the first to recommend seaweed as a nutritional supplement for animals, in the 1930s.
 Veterinarians of the day mocked her suggestion, but today she has been proved to have been correct.
 Kelp is now widely used and accepted as a valuable and inexpensive feed supplement for all livestock including horses and dogs.